-Operating Statement Line Items Actual 2017-18 \$'000 Original Budget 1 2017-18 \$'000 Variance % Variance Explanation Increase/(Decrease) in Asset Revaluation Surplus (7 917) 120 202 (128 119) 0000000000 The budget anticipated an effective revaluation date in 2017-18.
+Operating Statement Line Items Actual 2017-15 \$'000 Original Budget 1 2017-18 \$'000 Variance \$'000 Variance % Variance Explanation Increase/(Decrease) in Asset Revaluation Surplus (7.917) 120 202 (128 119) (107) The budget anticipated an effective revaluation date in 2017-18.
 The revaluation was actually taken up in the previous year.

-Cash Flow Statement Line Items Actual 2017-18 \$'000 Original Budget 1 2017-18 \$'000 01.00502-000 Variance % Variance Explanation Purchase of Property Plant and Equipment 98 812 87 526 11 286 13 The variance is primarily related to additional funding provided through the 2017-18 Second Appropriation for works at Narrabundah College and Campbell Primary School.
+Cash Flow Statement Line Items Actual 2017-18 \$'000 Original Budget 1 2017-18 \$'000 Variance \$'000 Varianse % Variance Explanation Purchase of Property Plant and Equipment 98 812 87 526 11 286 13 The variance is primarily related to additional funding provided through the 2017-18 Second Appropriation for works at Narrabundah College and Campbell Primary School e anonomation instruments.
+Exclamations for variations from outpet for Controlled Recurrent Payments, and Capital Injecture are provided in the Watements of Approximation

-Griginal Budget refers to the amounts presented to the Legislative Assembly in the original budgeted financial statements in respect of the reporting period (2017-18 Budget Statements).
-These amounts have not been adjusted to reflect supplementary appropriation or appropriation instruments.
+Original Bialgel refers to the ansatz prevented to the key valve Assembly in the original padgeted financial statements in respect of the report as period (2017-13 Budget Statements).
+These amounts have not been adjusted to infect supplies and young above or prevented in the respect of the re